M.S. in Athletic Training

 Students have two options to pursue the MSAT:

 Traditional 4+2 program

 Students who completed a bachelor’s degree, or are in their final year, will be able to apply to the Masters of Science in Athletic Training program (MSAT) as a traditional graduate student if all admission requirements are met.

 Dual degree 3+2 program for incoming first-year students (freshmen).

-Students complete a B.S. in Kinesiology and an M.S. in Athletic Training in 5 years.
-Prospective students interested in this option will apply to Texas A&M as an undergraduate Kinesiology (Applied Ex Phys option) student.
+Students complete a B.S. in Kinesiology and a M.S. in Athletic Training in 5 years.
+Prospective students interested in this option will apply to Texas A&M as an undergraduate Kinesiology student (Applied Ex Phys option).
 If accepted, during the New Student Conference, students will declare interest in pursuing the dual degree program.
 They will then be placed with an undergraduate advisor for athletic training who will change students’ program option to the 3+2 and advise accordingly.

 Admission to the MSAT Program is selective and competitive with 16 students accepted each year.
 Students must meet all general requirements for admission to the Graduate School, the Department of Health and Kinesiology (HLKN) and the Master of Science in Athletic Training Program.
 Acceptance by the Graduate School does not guarantee acceptance into the MSAT Program.

 - Minimum cumulative GPA of 3.0 on all undergraduate coursework (a lower GPA may be considered and weighted according to grades in major coursework, GPA last 60 hours, experience, GRE scores, undergraduate program, etc.).
 Note: Applicants in the 5 year dual degree BS/MS option, must achieve a 3.25 GPA to meet the Graduate School requirement allowing undergraduate students to use graduate coursework to fulfill undergraduate degree requirements.